rkpattnaik780/app-services-sdk-core/README.md

 Repository contains source code for openapi based generator along with automation scripts that generate all underlying RHOAS SDKS.

-# RHOAS SDK for Typescript and JavaScript
+# RHOAS SDK for Typescript

-Typescript and JavaScript packages and API clients for RHOAS services
+Typescript packages and API clients for RHOAS services

 ## Prequisites